 Why the Timeline Matters

 When I first began guiding students, I used to say, “Apply early if possible.
 That’s it.”
 Simple.
-Then I realized: early means nothing if you’re unprepared.
+Then I realised: early means nothing if you’re unprepared.
 If your essay is half-written, your recommender is clueless, and you’re still hunting for meaningful extracurriculars, submitting early could hurt more than help.
 So yes, I changed my tune.

 Knowing the Difference: Ivy League Early Decision vs Early Action